eclipseo/eclipseo.github.io/image-comparison-web/report.md

 ##Introduction

-This study compares 8 differents image formats, AVIF, BPG, JPEG XL, WebP2 and WebP.
+This study compares 7 differents encoders, AOM AV1, BPG, JPEG XL, RAV1E, SVT-AV1, WebP and WebP2.
 We use five algorithms in order to compare each format:

-  * VMAF: Video Multi-Method Assessment Fusion: [http://techblog.netflix.com/2016/06/toward-practical-perceptual-video.html](http://techblog.netflix.com/2016/06/toward-practical-perceptual-video.html)
+  * SSimulacra: Structural SIMilarity Unveiling Local And Compression Related Artifacts.
+This is a perceptual metric designed specifically for scoring image compression related artifacts in a way that correlates well with human opinions.
+  * DSSIM: Image similarity comparison simulating human perception, based on multiscale SSIM.
+  * Butteraugli: project that estimates the psychovisual similarity of two images.
   * SSIM: Structural Similarity algorithm
   * MSSIM: Multi-Scale Structural Similarity algorithm
   * PSNR-HVS: Peak Signal to Noise Ratio taking into account Contrast Sensitivity Function (CSF) and between-coefficient contrast masking of DCT basis functions
   * CIEDE2000: a color-difference formula recommended by the CIE in year 2001
+  * VMAF: Video Multi-Method Assessment Fusion: [http://techblog.netflix.com/2016/06/toward-practical-perceptual-video.html](http://techblog.netflix.com/2016/06/toward-practical-perceptual-video.html)

 ## Materials

 ###Image set

-The image set is comprised of 50 images from [the subset 1 and subset 2 maintened by Xiph](https://wiki.xiph.org/Daala_Quickstart#Test_Media).
-All images are YCbCr 4:2:0 Y4M files.
+The image set is comprised of 49 images from [the subset 1 maintained by Xiph](https://wiki.xiph.org/Daala_Quickstart#Test_Media).
+All images are RGB PNG.

 ###Codecs

   * Alliance for Open Media AVIF: `https://github.com/AOMediaCodec/libavif`.
+The version used is 0.8.4.
+  * AOM AV1: `https://aomedia.googlesource.com/aom/` The version used is v2.0.0.
+  * AOM/Intel SVT-AV1: `https://github.com/AOMediaCodec/SVT-AV1` The version used is v0.8.6.
-The version used is built from GIT revision `e09d63b7645e12c3d0f4db4c49b0848e9782a522` (december 2020).
+  * Xiph RAV1E: `https://github.com/xiph/rav1e` The version used is v0.4.0-alpha.
   * Fabrice Bellard BPG: `https://github.com/mirrorer/libbpg`.
 The version used is 0.9.7.
   * Mozilla JPEG: `https://github.com/mozilla/mozjpeg`.
 The version used is 4.0.0.
   * JPEG XL: `https://gitlab.com/wg1/jpeg-xl`.
 The version used is 0.1.1.